Factors Affecting Sexual Health and Function Across the Lifespan

 Assess sexual concerns with a multimodal lens; single-cause assumptions often miss treatable factors.

-• Assess psychosocial context including stress load, support quality, and safety concerns.
+- Assess psychosocial context including support quality, safety concerns, and cultural/religious values affecting sexual-health decisions.

 Nursing Interventions